georgecwan/rss2reddit/README.md

 ## Setup Steps

 Download the desired [release of this repository](https://github.com/GcWan/rss-to-subreddit/releases) and unzip it on your own computer.
-This README is only applicable for release v1.1.0.
-If you would like to use a different version, please refer to the usage instructions inside the [wiki](https://github.com/GcWan/rss-to-subreddit/wiki).
+This README is only applicable for release v2.0.0.
+If you would like to use a different version, please find the corresponding usage instructions inside the [wiki](https://github.com/GcWan/rss-to-subreddit/wiki).

 ### Register app on Reddit